edonadei/edonadei/README.md

 Currently doing cool things @Google

-If you want to reach me, ping me on Linkedin or through my email.

 <!--
 **edonadei/edonadei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.